-Given the potential presence of potential SAR bat roosting trees proposed for removal, tree removals should not be conducted during the maternity roosting season which occurs from April 1 to September 30.
-Tree removals should not occur within this critical roosting period.
+Under the precautionary principle for SAR bats, tree removals and barn demolition should not be conducted during the bat active season which occurs from April 1 to September 30. bat

 Bobolink and Eastern Meadowlark habitat is regulated under the ESA, 2007.
 Vegetation removal should avoid activities that are likely to affect habitat or the birds between May 1 - July 31 (e.g. do not excavate land or plough fields during this time).